jbwestphal/react-discuss/README.md

 ## Start Developing

 * Running the app
 In the project's root run the following commands:
     - `npm install`
     - `npm start`

 * Running the server
-    To run the server, enter in to the project's folder *./api-server* and run the following commands:
+To run the server, enter in to the project's folder *api-server* and run the following commands:
     - `npm install`
     - `node server`